Conscious Camper Series: Building a Fire

 Teepee or Cone Fire

 This fire is named for its shape and is good for cooking quick things or boiling water for coffee.
 To build, loosely pile some tinder in the fire ring and arrange the kindling in a cone shape (like a teepee) over it.
 Then add another teepee of firewood around the kindling.
 When you light the tinder, the fire will get plenty of oxygen and rise up through the wood.
 Once the fire is going, you can add more firewood as needed in the teepee shape to keep the fire burning.
-To cook, waiting until the teepee of firewood collapses and makes a bed of coals.
+To cook, wait until the teepee of firewood collapses and makes a bed of coals.

 Log Cabin Fire